 The DRC is a great resource for students with disabilities.
 It provides services to qualified students with disabilities on all ASU campuses.
 For convenience, students will find offices located at the Downtown, Polytechnic, Tempe, and West locations.
-You can contact any DRC office with the following information:
+You can find more information here.

-Phone: 480-965-1234 FAX: 480-965-0441 Email: DRC@asu.edu
+You can contact any DRC office with the following information: Phone: 480-965-1234 FAX: 480-965-0441 Email: DRC@asu.edu